 Charles is part of the Operations team as our IT Intern here at iMentor.
 He is an undergraduate at New York City College of Technology studying Computer Information Systems.
 He has a great passion for Information Technology and as part of our Help Desk team he works hard to make sure our technology is running efficiently on the everyday basis.
 Charles' goal is to hold a career as an IT Help Desk/Server Engineer.
 Also, he plans to give back in any way by becoming a mentor to the younger generation.

 Samantha joins iMentor with previous experience in community engagement, urban education, and youth development.
-She attended Trinity College as a Posse scholar where she studied Educational Studies and Psychology.
-After working with school communities in Hartford, Connecticut and Copenhagen, Denmark, she returned home to New York City to help youth gain access to quality education.
+She attended Trinity College as a Posse scholar where she studied educational studies and psychology.
+After working with school communities in Hartford, Connecticut, and Copenhagen, Denmark, she returned home to New York City to help young people gain access to quality education.
 As a Teaching Fellow with Citizen Schools, she taught courses that exposed students to various careers and increased family engagement.
-Samantha is excited to help mentors build meaningful relationships with the students to empower our youth.

 Associate Director of Talent